The Marion Flow (part 1, Taranaki 1999)

 2 Banana Wizard

 My first and probably only pop hit, which actually got a bit of bFM radio airplay at the time.
-Originally titled ‘Dope Smoking and Wizard’, after a character in the rarely-heard third verse, which I omitted to keep it to 3 minutes, and later retitled ‘Banana Wizard’ after the banana he was peeling; I’d grown tired of irrelevant drug-reference notoriety overshadowing my wider catalogue.
+Originally titled ‘Dope Smoking and Wizard’, after a character in the rarely-heard third verse – which I omitted, to keep it to 3 minutes.
+I later retitled ‘Banana Wizard’ after the banana he was peeling; I’d grown tired of irrelevant drug-reference notoriety overshadowing my wider catalogue.

 3 Locked Without March

-A personal favourite, a one-chord wonder… funnily it never even occurred to me til years later that Marion is a girl’s name.
+A personal favourite, a one-chord wonder… funnily it never even occurred to me til years later that Marion is a girl’s name (I was thinking more of ‘marionettes’).
+Paul turned an ordinary cymbal into a gong to suggest oceanic depths.

 Not about animal cruelty